schoolofdata-ch/datacentral/README.md

 We informally refer to this project as "the poor man's [CKAN](http://ckan.org)".

-Data Central even exposes a static JSON 'API', so that developers have an easy access to the available datasets and their metadata on the portal.
+Datacentral even exposes a static JSON 'API', so that developers have an easy access to the available datasets and their metadata on the portal.